 If a translation is found, this will be used.
 It is supplemented by the missing suffix (x

-) for which a translation is also looked up.Please note: Translations cannot currently be added in the Visualiser.
+) for which a translation is also looked up.Note: Translations cannot currently be added in the Visualiser.
 However, existing keys can be used.

 wallFlip